 GRaphic designer & communications specialist

-dairy worker training & safety specialist
+dairy worker training & safety Director

 Ryan DeWit grew up within the industry on his family’s dairies in Texas.
 Starting at an early age, he experienced and learned different facets of the dairy each summer as he grew up.
 Throughout Ryan’s years in college he went through different classes, programs, and internships, all geared toward agriculture, business, or dairy specifically.
 Ryan recently graduated from Texas Tech with a Master of Agribusiness degree.
 Ryan joined the Idaho Dairymen’s Association staff to head up the Dairy Worker Training and Safety Program.
 This is a new program designed to provide Idaho’s dairy workers with ongoing job training, while increasing safety awareness - from employee to owner.